 Habits of Happy Persons

-Happiness is a fabricated emotion—you either have it or you don’t.
+Happiness is a fabricated emotion—you either have it or don’t.
 Long-term happiness is earned through your habits.
-Supremely happy people have developed habits that keep them happy on a daily basis.
-Experiment with their habits and see what they can do for you:
+Pleased people have developed habits that keep them satisfied daily.
+Experiment with their practices and see what they can do for you:

 #1.
 They slow down to enjoy life’s small pleasures.